toothpaste-main/alexandria/README.md

 # alexandria
 Reference manager for research papers and other sources.

-- [ ] Create references with summary saved as text files
+- [ ] Create, modify, and delete references with summary saved as text files
 - [ ] List references based on criteria (i.e. author, year, etc.)
 - [ ] Allow modification of references
 - [ ] Search references by metadata